 Kate Meltzer is an Assistant Editor at G. P. Putnam’s Sons, an imprint of Penguin Young Readers Group.
 Kate joined Putnam in 2014 and has worked with Jennifer Besser and Stacey Barney on books such as Matt de la Peña’s Last Stop on Market Street, H. M. Bouwman’s A Crack in the Sea and Marie Lu’s The Young Elites series.
 According to IMDb, she is an actress known for The Last Five Years (though she thinks her two-second role as “Handelman Twin #1” barely counts).
 When she’s not reading, you can find her at the theater with her twin sister or scouring the streets of Manhattan looking for the perfect croissant.

-Amalia Frick is an Editorial Assistant at G. P. Putnam’s, an imprint of Penguin Young Readers Group.
+Amalia Frick is an Editorial Assistant at G. P. Putnam’s Sons, an imprint of Penguin Young Readers Group.
 She joined Penguin in 2013 in Subsidiary Rights and graduated from Occidental College with a B.A. in English and Comparative Literary Studies.
 She works with Susan Kochan and Arianne Lewin.